Jpuirgn/ML_student_risk_prediction/README.md

 # Student Dropout Prediction - Machine Learning Project

 ## Introduction
-This is a small machine learning project built for practice and portfolio purposes.
+This is a small machine learning project built for practice.
 The project aims to predict students' academic outcomes based on demographic, academic, and social-related features.

 ## Project Goal